 You probably know about the language of love, but have you heard of the language of flowers?
-Because tulips bloom in the spring, they are commonly used to represent new life and warmth, but every color also carries its own meaning and interesting superstitions.
-Let your flowers do the talking the next time you give someone you love one of these wonderfully meaningful colored tulips.
+Because tulips bloom in the spring, they are commonly used to represent new life and warmth, but every color also carries its own significance and interesting superstitions.

 Orange tulips are used to convey a sense of understanding and appreciation between two people, usually in a relationship.
 A bouquet of orange tulips can mean that you feel both physically and spiritually connected to someone.

-Because purple dye was originally wildly expensive and revered, only the very wealthy could afford to wear fabrics made from it.
-In fact, in the 1500’s, Queen Elizabeth I actually forbade everyone except members of the royal family from wearing purple.
+Because purple dye was originally wildly expensive and revered, only the very wealthy could afford to wear fabrics made from that color.
+In fact, in the 1500s, Queen Elizabeth I actually forbade everyone except members of the royal family from wearing purple.
 Though purple is now a beloved and popular color, it remains a symbol of royalty and elegance.

-White tulips are a great way to say, “I’m sorry” or, “my condolences” and are a popular flower seen during funeral services.
-They also represent purity, honor, and holiness, making them a beloved gift for someone celebrating a religious milestone, like a communion, baptism, or bar mitzvah.
+White tulips are a great way to say “I’m sorry” or “My condolences” and are a popular flower for funeral services.
+They also represent purity, honor, and holiness, making them a beloved gift for someone celebrating a religious milestone, such as a communion, baptism, or bar mitzvah.
 Superstition also has it that those who dream about white tulips are about to experience a fresh start or new beginning in life.

 Nothing says “Congratulations” like a big bouquet of beautiful pink tulips.
 Whether you’re celebrating a job promotion, the birth of a new baby, or college graduation, pink tulips send good luck and well wishes to anyone receiving them.